kain240/inventory-system-inventlix/Readme.md

 # InveSTORE

-An inventory management system that helps businesses manage their inventory.
+An inventory management system designed to help businesses efficiently manage and track inventory.
+The app provides basic CRUD functionality for managing inventory items and features a user-friendly interface built with React and Django.

-## Goal

-I created this app to assist my family in our business by tracking and monitoring the levels of stock of items in the store.
-This way, they do not need to strain their minds to remember which items need restocking, and it prevents them from repeatedly writing long lists of items.

-## Installation
+## Setup Instructions

-#### Backend Directory:
+#### Backend Setup (Django)

 1. **Create Virtual Environment:**